The Great Minimalist Debate

-Yosef Garfinkel, Yigael Yadin Chair of Archaeology at the Hebrew University of Jerusalem director of the excavations at Khirbet Qeiyafa since 2007, takes the opportunity of Philip Davies’s article on the Bible and Interpretation Web site to respond and clarify his own assessment of the minimalist developments in the field of Biblical archaeology and history over the past three decades.
+Yosef Garfinkel, Yigael Yadin Chair of Archaeology at the Hebrew University of Jerusalem and director of the excavations at Khirbet Qeiyafa from 2007–2013, takes the opportunity of Philip Davies’s article on the Bible and Interpretation website to respond and clarify his own assessment of the minimalist developments in the field of Biblical archaeology and history over the past three decades.

 A Minimalist Disputes His Demise: A Response to Philip Davies